alexander-koch/golem/README.md

 		# body
 	}

 Classes are defined using the structure below.
-Two methods `new` and `free` describe the constructor and destructor.
+The methods `new` is the classes constructor.
+All classes are objects, similar to Scala.
+All attributes are private.
+To get field, getters are used to maintain encapsulation.

- 	class Main {
+ 	object Main {

 		# Attributes
 		let mut x = 2